-Your hair represents a journey of sorts in itself.
+Your hair represents a journey all its own.

 And this fascination with long hair was not just for the girls, most boys also grew their hair out as well.
 I’m pretty sure there were many fights in households over the infrequency of haircuts.

-The next dramatic turn in my hair journey was during the eighties.
-Suddenly curls were in vogue.
-My hair had no curl whatsoever; so therefore, perms were also in.
-Looking at family photos from the eighties, always gives us a hearty laugh.
-Ugh.
+The next dramatic turn in my hair journey came during the eighties.
+Suddenly, curls were in.
+My hair had no curl whatsoever; so therefore, perms were also in for gals like me.
+Looking at family photos from the eighties, always gives my sisters and me a hearty laugh.
+Ugh!

-After successfully surviving the perm era, the next leg of the journey for me anyway, was deciding what to do when those first grays made their appearance.
-Like usual, I waited a while and then finally went the “Nice and Easy” Clairol route saying goodbye to gray and old at the same time, or so I thought.
+After surviving the perm era, the next leg of the journey for me anyway, was deciding what to do when those first grays made their appearance.
+Like usual, I waited a while and then finally went the “Nice and Easy” Clairol route saying goodbye to gray and old at the same time, or so I thought anyway.

 Like most women I was terrified about losing my hair.
 For some reason losing your hair makes you feel exposed, literally, but in other ways as well.

-When chemo finally ended, my husband helped me shave off my last few strands of straggly hair and I still bawled my eyes out, even though they looked ridiculously silly.
+When chemo ended, Dear Hubby helped me shave off my last few strands of straggly hair.
+I still bawled my eyes out, even though those strands looked silly and had to go.
 They were still MINE.

-I have started “rewearing” my own hair.
+I’ve started “re-wearing” my own hair.
 I even go out now without my wig.
 I still wear my baseball cap most of the time though.
 I wouldn’t have to, but I do.
-Perhaps I’m still too vain or lacking some (perhaps many) attributes.
+Call me vain; I do not care.